In most cases,

 LIBARROW_MINIMAL: If set to

-false, the build script will enable some optional features, including compression libraries, S3 support, and additional alternative memory allocators.
+false, the build script will enable some optional features, including S3 support and additional alternative memory allocators.
 This will increase the source build time but results in a more fully functional library.
+If set to

 NOT_CRAN: If this variable is set to